sensu/sensu-docs/content/sensu-go/6.2/operations/control-access/create-limited-service-accounts.md

    This steps creates the role binding that ties the correct permissions (via the `ec2-delete` role) with your service account (via the group `ec2`).

-Now you have created the `ec2-service` limited service account with permission to get, list, and delete all resources within the `default` namespace.
+The `ec2-service` limited service account, with permission to get, list, and delete all resources within the `default` namespace, is now ready to use.

 ## Use the service account to remove AWS EC2 instances